bhi5hmaraj/predmarket/README.md

 auth.py helps the login for users
 main.py is a driver
 models.py is sqlite database
 templates has the html code
+static should have any js code but ignore that for now